 The Follower was made with a very little budget.
 It was written, directed &edited in four and a half months, including only 12 days of shooting.
 It was a nominated for “Best International Film,” “Best Thriller” and “Best Editing” at the 2017 FANtastic Horror Film Festival, in San Diego and it got an Official Selection for MACABRE FAIRE FILM FESTIVAL 2018 (NY).
 Main roles in the movie are for Nicholas Shake (David Baker) and Chloé Dumas (Carol Anderson.

 When I started the movie, I saw a guy talking to the screen.
 I figured someone was doing some sort of intro since this was a screener.
 But the movie had already started.
 It was Nicholas Shake as David Baker preparing for his visit to Carol.
 I liked that beginning.
 I was a bit afraid for the 'vlogger' as the main person, but it worked very well in this movie.
 Nicholas Shake does a great job and portrays a believable character.
 A big plus is also the camera work: David uses a decent camera to vlog.
 This makes the movie nice and easy to watch.
 In a lot of found footage movie, there's a terrible camera quality with a constantly shaking camera.
 It works that David is a vlogger and knows how to handle a camera.

-The overall story line is surprising and well thought off.
+The overall story line of the Follower is surprising and well thought off.
 I really enjoyed watching the movie.
 I was afraid it would be a bit predictable.
 But the movie succeeded in surprising me.
 Some details were very predictable (Don't go into my grandmother's room..) but the overall story had way much more to it!
-Halfway, the movie already went into another direction than I'd expected so that's a good thing.
+Halfway, the Follower already went into another direction than I'd expected so that's a good thing.